-Touch Foundation is an international 501(c)3 non-profit organization dedicated to improving health and saving lives in Tanzania.
-For over a decade, we have been building Tanzania’s healthcare workforce, enhancing the quality of healthcare education, and improving access to care.
+Touch Foundation is an international 501(c)3 non-profit organization (TIN 20-1469976) dedicated to saving lives and relieving human suffering in sub-Saharan Africa.
+For over 15 years, we have been improving access to care and supporting healthcare workforces in sub-Saharan Africa.
 We work holistically, strengthening the diverse building blocks of the health system – all of which need to be functional to enable effective delivery of care.

 Touch was founded in 2004 by Lowell Bryan, now a Director Emeritus at McKinsey & Company.